mobilelabclass/content/week-2.md

 # Design Assignment 📐
 * Create a custom lock screen
-  * Creating original UI design
+  * Create original UI design
   * Needs to have 6 sequential inputs
   * Needs to display status messages when appropriate, e.g. "Unlocked", "Try Again", etc.
   * Only 3 attempts possible before app needs to be reset/restarted
-  * Look at [Unlock Screen Kit](https://github.com/mobilelabclass/mobile-lab-unlock-screen-kit) for reference
+  * Look at [Unlock Screen Kit](https://github.com/mobilelabclass/mobile-lab-unlock-screen-kit) for reference and code
-  * May also look at [UI Basic Kit](https://github.com/mobilelabclass/mobile-lab-ui-basic-kit) for reference on possible ui elements for design
+  * May also look at [UI Basic Kit](https://github.com/mobilelabclass/mobile-lab-ui-basic-kit) for reference and code on possible ui elements for app
-  * Create new xcode project for assignment, i.e. Code kit xcode project should be used for reference and logic.
+  * Create new clean xcode project for assignment.
   * Post github link of project on Slack #homework channel before the start of class